 Universal Serial Bus Port (USB)

-An alternate to daisy chain is USB hub also.
+An alternate to the daisy chain is the USB hub also.
 USB hub plugs into the USB port on the system unit.
 It contains multiple USB ports used to connect many USB devices.

 Special Purpose Computer Ports